 (Front view of Upper Belvedere Palace)

-Fast forward 300 years, and today’s Belvedere is a collection of historical and modern buildings that double up as prestigious art museums.
+Fast forward 300 years, and today’s Belvedere is a complex of historical and modern buildings that double up as world-class art museums.

 So what can you find at this storied location?
-The main complex features…
+The main area features…

 Upper Belvedere palace

-The Upper Belvedere ceremonial palace has suitably-impressive interior architecture (don’t miss the Marble Hall), temporary art exhibitions, and permanent displays drawn from the Belvedere art collection.
+The Upper Belvedere ceremonial palace has suitably-impressive interior architecture (don’t miss the Marble Hall) and permanent displays drawn from the prestigious Belvedere art collection.

-This is where to see all those paintings by Klimt.
+This is where to see all those paintings by Gustav Klimt.
 Including The Kiss.

 Lower Belvedere palace

-The more functional Lower Belvedere palace also has some nice interiors of its own (functional does not mean plain) and houses temporary art exhibitions.
+The more functional Lower Belvedere palace also has some nice interiors of its own (functional does not mean plain) and houses special art exhibitions.

 Lower Belvedere also includes:

-- The Palace Stables: now showing part of the medieval art collection
+- The Palace Stables: now showing the medieval art collection

 - The Orangery: now converted into more exhibition space

-- The Privy Garden: a more private garden adjoining the Orangery
+- The Privy Garden: small gardens adjoining the Orangery

 Belvedere Gardens